 - Determine what aspects of the rubric will be used to evaluate candidates at this stage

-Best practices for tailoring in-person visits
+- Follow best practices for tailoring in-person visits and performing final interviews:

-- Do you have any accommodation needs?
+- If they have any accommodation needs

 - Designate faculty point-people to share relevant information or address areas of concern.

 - Adjust candidate’s interview schedule to meet candidate’s specific professional and personal needs and interests.
+Recruitment activities (in which the candidate is not being formally assessed for the position) may be tailored to meet the needs and interests of candidates.

 - Designate someone to monitor audience interactions during job talk to avoid excessive interruptions, microaggressions, and aggressive questioning, as this happens more often to candidates from groups underrepresented in engineering.